MattPereira/Buildfolio/README.md

 ## Features

 - Landing showcase data pulled from ENS records with ensjs
-- Display all projects submitted to the BuidlGuidl app
+- Display all projects submitted to the BuidlGuidl app by providing wallet address
-- Display additional projects added to buildfolio.config file
+- Display additional projects by editing the buildfolio.config file
-- Display of acheivement NFTs grouped by contract
+- Flex your achievement NFTs grouped by contract

 ## Getting Started